A Skeptical Look at the

 I don't know whether these provisions would be enforceable in court.
 I doubt that most people who sign this agreement understand what they are signing.

 The NutriMost manual states that men typically lose between 35 to 45 or more pounds in 40 days, while women tend to lose 27 to 32, that the system "ALWAYS works," and that loss of 20 pounds is guaranteed.
 However, the "guarantee" is not a refund.
 The only thing available to those who fail is another 40-day cycle of the program—provided that they have kept all of their appointments, kept a diary, "followed the system and did not cheat and could show that."
 The NutriMost contract states that those who stop the program in less than 40 days because they feel ill or because it didn't work for them would not be eligible for a refund.
 However, several people have told me that their money was refunded after they threatened to complain to the chiropractor's licensing board, their state attorney general, and/or the Better Business Bureau and, if necessary, to file a lawsuit.
 To get a refund, some chiropractors require patients to sign a "release of claims and non-disparagement agreement" that prohibits them from discussing their experience unless compelled to do so by a subpoena, regulation, or court order.
 The agreements I have seen include a 2015 copyright notice from NutriMost Doctor's LLC.
+In 2016, many NutriMost sites reworded the guarantee this way:

-If no refund is offered, it may be practical to file suit under your state's unfair and deceptive acts and practices law , many of which enable plaintiffs to collect triple damages (or a substantial penalty) plus attorney fees.
+If no immediate refund is offered, it may be practical to file suit under your state's unfair and deceptive acts and practices law , many of which enable plaintiffs to collect triple damages (or a substantial penalty) plus attorney fees.

 The "Top 7 Vertebral Stressors" portion of the ZYTO scan reports that I have seen contains this paragraph: